 - 1. Girls are to wear dresses or skirts with modest shirts.
-Shorts or leggings should be worn under dresses or skirts.

-- 2. Boys should wear pants and shirts.

-- 3. Tennis shoes may be worn.
+Shorts or leggings should be worn under dresses or skirts. - 2.
+Boys should wear pants or shorts (to the knee) and shirts. - 3.
+Tennis shoes may be worn.

 K5-12 General Dress Code Rules